Tkprudent/coding-challenges/PracticeInterviews/lessonsFromGS_ID.md

 Exceptional long-term dedication to serving client needs: "Highly productive from a transactional perspective but deep client relationship"
 * Integrity: An unreleting commitment to do the right thing
 * Excellence: Striving to meet client expectations by going the extra mile

+GS is known for quality, depth in the relationship with clients, institutions.
+We are focused on innovative, fresh and creative ideas.
+GS is an aspirational brands across the globe.
+GS has an attention to risk management which forms one of the most important and distinctive advantages.
+Risk management involves not just the protection of our capital but our reputation as well.
+We leverage deep analytics, strong processes and a culture of honesty and direct communication.
+This is a place that always seeks to improve.

+GS Evolution

+* Transparency: This is to drive more accountability and improve visibility.
+* Open: Accessible both internally and externally.
+* Dynamic: Striving for progress not perfection and being committed to excellence, being more flexible, experiment more.
+* Thinking long term: Investment requires patience and fortitude.

+One GS- reinforce a deep client orientation, simplifying client engagement.